Super quantum probabilities and three-slit experiments -- Wright's pentagon state and the Popescu-Rohrlich box require third-order interference: The Popescu-Rohrlich box

 A measure for the statistical correlations between the two systems are the expectation values $c_{mn}$ of the products $a_m b_n$ ($m,n = 1,2$).
 The maximum for $ \left| c_{11} + c_{12} + c_{21} - c_{22} \right| $ is 2 in the classical case (CHSH inequality \cite{CHSH}) and $2 \sqrt{2}$ in quantum mechanics (Tsirelson's bound \cite{Tsi}).
 The general algebraic maximum is 4 and can be reached without violating the no-signaling principle only by the so-called Popescu-Rohrlich boxes or, briefly, PR boxes \cite{PR}.
-A PR box allocates specific probabilities to the four joint distributions $p_{mn}$, $m,n=1,2$; one is shown in in Table 1.
-There are seven further PR boxes which can all be derived form the one in Table 1 by exchanging $a_1$ with $a_2$, $b_1$ with $b_2$, or $+1$ with $-1$.
+One is shown in in Table 1.
+The other seven PR boxes can be derived from Table 1 by exchanging $a_1$ with $a_2$, $b_1$ with $b_2$, or $+1$ with $-1$.

 Again, the whole Hilbert space formalism of quantum mechanics is not necessary to rule out the PR boxes and the maximum 4 for $ \left| c_{11} + c_{12} + c_{21} - c_{22} \right| $, but the calculus of conditional probability and the absence of third-order interference already suffice.
 This is an immediate consequence of the theorem in the last section when applied to the events $e_1, ..., e_5$ as defined in Table 2 (see also \cite{Cab}).
 Note that it is assumed that two events occurring in the PR box scenario are orthogonal when they involve different values for the same observable.